 The Recovery Village Cherry Hill at Cooper is in-network with many private insurance providers, but each individual’s plan benefits may vary.
 Contact your insurance provider or one of our representatives to verify your policy details.

-Types of Health Insurance
+Types of Health Insurance Used for Rehab

 The two primary types of health insurance plans are private insurance and public insurance.
 There are some key differences between private vs. public health insurance.

 These are policies that you purchase for yourself or have through your employer, and you are primarily responsible for the costs.
 Private insurance will typically cover some or all of your rehab costs.

 Medicare and Medicaid